-Never wash sheets again with this quirky new M&S bedding | Ideal Home
+Never wash sheets again with this quirky new M&S bedding

-This latest launch at Marks & Spencer makes washing sheets a thing of the past!
+This bedding at Marks & Spencer makes washing sheets a thing of the past!

 Dread the task of changing the duvet cover each week?
 Would you happily never wash a duvet cover again if given the choice?
 We have the solution that means no more of either!
-Before you think we’re completely bonkers to suggest such an unhygienic scenario, we’re talking about an ingenious new product launching exclusively at M&S.
+Before you think we’re completely bonkers to suggest such an unhygienic scenario, we’re talking about an ingenious new product launch from M&S.

 We present to you the duvet with a difference from the Marks & Spencer bedding collection.
-The new Printed Duvet design eliminates the need for duvet covers altogether.
+The new printed duvet design eliminates the need for duvet covers altogether.

+More from this high street hero: M&S Home launches affordable candles to rival Jo Malone

 No more standing on the bed to waft out the duvet to ensure it’s fully encased in the cover.
 Forget washing covers inside out to try and make the process that little bit easier.
 The new printed duvet means you don’t need a separate duvet cover, therefore banishing these weekly mundane tasks.